M&Ms characters to become more inclusive - NewsBreak

 Mars, Incorporated, the company behind the colorful, candy-coated chocolates, announced Thursday a “global commitment to creating a world where everyone feels they belong and society is inclusive.”

-As part of the new mission to increase the “sense of belonging for 10 million people around the world by 2025,” Mars said the M&M’s characters — who serve as mascots of sorts for the brand — would be receiving fresh, new looks.Man accused of killing his mother with sword in Semmes now booked in Metro Jail
+As part of the new mission to increase the “sense of belonging for 10 million people around the world by 2025,” Mars said the M&M’s characters — who serve as mascots of sorts for the brand — would be receiving fresh, new looks.Pizza mac and cheese?
+Kraft announces new flavors

 The green M&M, previously seen in ads posing seductively and strutting her stuff in white go-go boots, will now sport a pair of sneakers.
 A description for the green candy on the M&M’s website says she enjoys “being a hypewoman for my friends.”